Scientific Name

 Origin

 Tephrocactus geometricus is native to western Argentina.
-It occurs in Catamarca province and areas close to the Bolivian border.
+It occurs in Catamarca Province and areas near the Bolivian border.

 Description

-Tephrocactus geometricus , also known as Tephrocactus alexanderi subsp. geometricus, is a small, branched cactus that forms attractive clumps of segmented, usually spineless stems.
+Tephrocactus geometricus, also known as Tephrocactus alexanderi subsp. geometricus, is a small, branched cactus that forms attractive clumps of segmented, usually spineless stems.
 It can grow up to 6 inches (15 cm) tall.
-The stem segments are spherical and can reach up to 2 inches (5 cm) in diameter.
-They are gray-green to blue-green and take on red to purple hue in full sun.
+The stem segments are spherical and can reach a diameter of 2 inches (5 cm).
+They are gray-green to blue-green in color and take on a red to purple hue in intense sunlight.
 The spines are sporadically present in the upper areoles.

 The white to light pink flowers with a darker midstripe appear in summer and last only one day.

-Though the large variety of species within the Opuntia genus means different types of Prickly Pears may need slightly different care.
-All are desert cacti that require lots of sun, lots of light, and very little water.
-If you live in a hot, arid area, these plants can generally be planted outside, left alone, and enjoyed.
+Although the large variety of species within the Opuntia genus means that different types of Prickly Pears may require slightly different care.
+All are desert cacti that require ample sunlight, bright light, and minimal water.
+If you live in a hot, arid area, these plants can generally be planted outside, left alone, and enjoyed without additional care.

 Opuntia can propagate either by cuttings or by seed.
-To propagate by cuttings, sever pads from a plant and let them dry so the wounds heal.
-Then, place the plants in dry soil and refrain from watering them until they begin to grow to avoid rotting them.
+To propagate by cuttings, sever pads from a plant and allow them to dry so the wounds can heal.
+Then, place the plants in dry soil and refrain from watering them until they begin to grow, to avoid rotting.

 Learn more at How to Grow and Care for Opuntia.